Alessandro Minelli (footballer, born 1999)

-Alessandro Minelli (born 23 July 1999) is an Italian professional footballer who plays as a defender for club Foggia on loan from Giugliano.
+Alessandro Minelli (born 23 July 1999) is an Italian professional footballer who plays as a defender for club Giugliano.

 Club career

 Early career

 He started his senior career in Serie D with Olginatese in the 2015–16 season.
 For the next two seasons he played for the Under-19 squads of Inter Milan and Pescara.

 Rende

 On 19 July 2018, he signed his first professional contract with Serie C club Rende for a two-year term.
 He made his Serie C debut for Rende on 16 September 2018 in a game against Paganese, as a starter.

 Parma

 Loan to Rende

 On 30 January 2019, he signed a 4.5-year contract with Parma and was loaned back to Rende until the end of the 2018–19 season.

 Loan to Trapani

 On 2 September 2019, he joined Serie B club Trapani on loan.

 Juventus

 On 31 January 2020, Parma terminated his loan to Trapani early and sold his rights to Juventus.